superpowerlabs/allow-list-raffle/README.md

 **Stage 2**

 1. When the selected future block is mined, include its hash in the blockinfo.json file.
-2. Launch `node .` to perform the shuffle and produce the results.
+2. Launch `./shuffler.js` to perform the shuffle and produce the results.
 3. Commit and push the update to GitHub.

 ### A future block